 It was last September when I first saw Geneviève and Mackenzie singing their heart out, across the platform from where I was, on a sunny but awfully humid New York afternoon.

-Despite the sweating and the noises from the trains passing by, I was captivated by their voices.
-They simply seemed to have melted together somehow.
+Despite the lingering odor of sweat and the noises from the trains passing by, I was captivated by their voices, which simply seemed to have melted together somehow.

-After some time listening and staring at them, I took the stairs up and went to the opposite platform, not without some apprehension, to hear them better, and to engage in a little chat.
+After some time listening and staring, I took the stairs up and went to the opposite platform, not without some apprehension, to hear them better, and to engage in a little chat.
 As we chatted, I knew I wanted to learn more and share their talent.
 So I asked them for an interview for Kulture Fokus, and here we are.

 So we met up in New York’s M’Finda Kalunga Garden, on another hot afternoon, the next day to be exact.
 The garden was a little crowded but ideal, except for the noise coming from the cars passing by.
 As we sat down and discussed I got to know a little more about how they met and came to form Mizuna and subsequently create their album “From Away From Here”.